 Nola kept the hat on, and we walked home.
 She never took it off.

-Hadley wrote me to ask if she could drop the kids at my house.
+My wife wrote me to ask if she could drop the kids at my house.
 She wanted to come over at nine.
 That wasn’t the plan, but it was fine.
 The plan had been to let them sleep in.
 Then they could have a nice, easy morning over there with her, and I’d pick them up later.
-I thought that’s what Hadley wanted, what we had agreed to, when we talked about my taking them to the inauguration, but now she had to be at her friend’s house.
+I thought that’s what she wanted, what we had agreed to, when we talked about my taking them to the inauguration, but now she had to be at her friend’s house.
 So many of our interactions were like this now; shifting plans and logistical discussions floated like puny rafts on a hard current of hurt and fear, hatred and uncertainty.
 Individual moments seemed petty — what, after all, was a minor change in plans? — but the totality was enough to make anyone scream.